Microsoft 365 is Microsoft’s complete solution for Business and Enterprise. Read our review to decide if it could suit your organisation.

 Presence is built into Microsoft 365 applications, allowing staff to see if someone is available or offline.
 The Microsoft 365 applications automatically detect if a person is available, in a meeting, presenting, or away from their desk.
 Instead of waiting for an email or call, staff can see if someone is online and send a quick message.

 Security and protection of company data is a growing concern.
 Challenges include external threats to data and resources, new data protection laws, and staff connecting devices from different locations.

-With Microsoft 365, the traditional domain controller is replaced with Azure Active Directory.
-This cloud service provides advanced security features such as conditional access, single sign-on, and multi-factor authentication.
+With Microsoft 365 the traditional domain controller is replaced with Azure Active Directory.
+This cloud service provides advanced security features such as conditional access, single sign-on, advanced auditioning and reporting, and multi-factor authentication.

-Microsoft 365 includes InTune to manage workstations, create policies and control what staff can do on company devices.
+Microsoft 365 includes InTune for Business Premium and Enterprise subscriptions to manage workstations, create policies and control what staff can do on company devices.
 InTune can reduce data leakage by containing data within protected areas.
 Examples include stopping a user from copying and pasting data between web applications, or downloading a file onto an untrusted device.
 Devices can be encrypted, with data and emails able to be remotely wiped if the device is lost or stolen.